frogermcs/MultiModuleGithubClient/README.md

 }
 ```

-It means that method `notUsedMethod()` from class `BaseActivity` will be kept, no matter what.
+It means that method `notUsedMethod()` from class (BaseActivity)[features/base/src/main/java/com/frogermcs/multimodulegithubclient/base/BaseActivity.java] will be kept, no matter what.

-For more details, take a look at [this blog](https://proandroiddev.com/handling-proguard-as-library-developer-or-in-a-multi-module-android-application-2d738c37890) post describing how to setup Proguard for multi-module android app.
+For more details, take a look at [this blog post](https://proandroiddev.com/handling-proguard-as-library-developer-or-in-a-multi-module-android-application-2d738c37890) that describes how to setup Proguard for multi-module android app.